How selling gold from Aldeburgh by post works

 What gold and silver does GoldPaid buy from Aldeburgh?

 Aldeburgh is a quiet Suffolk seaside town with a long shingle beach and a strong classical-music heritage built around the festival founded there by Benjamin Britten.
-Its resident population is long-settled and skews older, with many households that have collected jewellery over a lifetime.
+Its resident population is long-settled and skews older.
+Nothing needs cleaning, sorting or identifying before it is posted; the bench takes a parcel as it comes.
 Selling from Aldeburgh is done by post, anywhere in the UK, so there is no shop to visit and no need to leave this corner of the Suffolk coast.

 What happens, from first message to payment